bojanpopic/developer.joomlatools.com/extensions/logman/plugins/activities.md

 By providing activity overrides, the developer automatically gains control on how the activity exposes its data, and thus, how this data gets rendered.

-Activity overrides can be provided by simply including activity classes in an `activity` folder located in your LOGman plugin root directory.
+Activity overrides can be provided by simply including activity classes in an `activity` directory located in your LOGman plugin root directory.
 The override filename must match the resource type as stored in the activities datababase, i.e. for a overriding a `user` activity, the override filename would be `user.php`.

 For convenience, an activity override per component can also be defined, i.e. if the resource override `activity/user.php` is not found, LOGman will look for a component wide activity override inside the `activity/users.php` file (users being the package/component holding the resource referenced by the activity).
 If none is found, then the default activity object will get used.